13 Battleground states to watch

 Almost 2.5 million people have already cast their votes — nearly surpassing the number of votes cast for the entire 2016 election.

 The president appears determined to recapture Florida Democrats who voted for him four years ago.
-He has been to Florida to campaign more than a dozen at least 13 times this year, compared to Biden who has been three times.
+He has been to Florida to campaign more than a dozen times this year, compared to Biden who has been three times.

 Mr. Trump won the perennial swing state in 2016 by just under 113,000 votes.